Mind the Cost of Scaffold! Benign Clients May Even Become Accomplices of Backdoor Attack: Introduction

 \section{Introduction}

-The distribution of training data across clients plays a crucial role in the performance of Federated Learning (FL) systems.
-Two scenarios typically arise: 1) the training data is IID among clients; 2) A more realistic scenario where the data is non-IID, meaning the data characteristics vary significantly across clients.
-For IID scenarios, FedAvg \cite{mcmahan2017communication} stands out as the leading FL method, setting the standard for server-side model updates by aggregating model parameters from clients effectively.
-However, its performance deteriorates in non-IID scenarios, where data heterogeneity causes update drifts from individual clients, ultimately degrading convergence. \cite{li2019convergence}.
-To address this challenge, Scaffold~\cite{karimireddy2020scaffold} has been proposed as a promising solution, using a control variate to correct the drift induced by the data heterogeneity.
+Federated Learning (FL) enables distributed model training while preserving client data privacy.
+However, the effectiveness of FL models heavily depends on the distribution of training data across clients.
+Two scenarios typically arise: 1) IID data, where training data is uniformly distributed across clients, and 2) non-IID data, a more realistic setting where data characteristics vary significantly across clients.
+For IID scenarios, FedAvg \cite{mcmahan2017communication} stands out as the leading FL method, setting the standard for server-side model updates by aggregating model parameters from clients.
+However, its performance deteriorates in non-IID scenarios, where data heterogeneity causes update drifts from individual clients, ultimately degrading convergence \cite{li2019convergence}.

-However, while FL's distributed training paradigm allows clients to have full control over their data for privacy protection, it also introduces a non-negligible security threat: backdoor attacks, where a malicious client can manipulate the local training process to embed targeted misbehaviors into the global model through poisoned updates \cite{chen2017targeted}.

-Existing federated learning backdoor attacks \cite{bagdasaryan2020backdoor} \cite{xie2019dba} \cite{sun2019backdoor} \cite{wang2020backdoor} \cite{dai2023chameleon} mainly focus on IID scenarios, where attackers compromise clients with full knowledge of the dataset distribution to craft highly effective attacks.
-Unfortunately, these methods have not demonstrated their feasibility and effectiveness in non-IID scenarios.
-Specifically, attackers lacking full knowledge of the dataset distribution often result in training backdoor models diverging significantly from the global model, severely compromising overall model performance.
-Consequently, directly applying attack methods from IID scenarios to non-IID scenarios is ineffective.
-Some efforts have performed backdoor attacks on non-IID scenarios \cite{alam2023perdoor} \cite{jeong2021abc} \cite{naseri2023badvfl} \cite{ye2024bapfl}.
-However, their effectiveness remains limited against advanced defenses like Scaffold, since they do not take the control variate into consideration.
+To address this challenge, Scaffold~\cite{karimireddy2020scaffold} was introduced as a robust FL method designed to mitigate client update drift through a correction mechanism based on control variates, thereby enhancing model convergence in non-IID settings.
+The control variate is essentially an estimate of the difference between a client's local gradient and the global gradient, which helps align the local updates with the global objective.
+Scaffold reduces variance in the updates caused by data heterogeneity, making it particularly effective for scenarios where clients have diverse data distributions.